Naturally Daily

 The thyroid gland is also responsible for encouraging females hormones.
 Without hormones like Progesterone, it is difficult to conceive babies.

-Women who included bladderwrack in the diet has short and light menstrual cycles.
+Women who included bladderwrack in the diet have short and light menstrual cycles.
 [9]

 RELATED: 11 Essential Oils for Menopause that All Women Should Know